Boston Bridges Fellowship

 30-45 minutes of reading or other preparation.
 All fellows will be expected to write two short reflective essays on their experiences in the program or on a related topic.

-Fellowship Stipends: Each participant will receive a $1,000 stipend paid in four equal disbursements, October 2018, January 2019, April 2019, and June 2018.
-Final stipend disbursements will be contingent upon participation in a minimum of eight cohort gatherings, submission of two reflective essays no later than May 31, 2019, and a brief exit interview and written evaluation with the Boston Bridges coordinator to be completed by May 31, 2018.
+Fellowship Stipends: Each participant will receive a $500 stipend paid in two equal disbursements, January 2019 and June 2019.
+Final stipend disbursements will be contingent upon participation in a minimum of eight cohort gatherings, submission of two reflective essays (one by December 31, 2018, and the second by May 1, 2019), and a brief exit interview and written evaluation with the Boston Bridges coordinator to be completed by May 31, 2019.

 Application deadline: July 31, 2018.